themesberg/flowbite-svelte/README.md

 # FLOWBITE-SVELTE

-[Flowbite-Svelte](https://flowbite-svelte.vercel.app/) is an unofficial Flowbite component library for Svelte.
+[Flowbite-Svelte](https://flowbite-svelte.vercel.app/) is an official Flowbite component library for Svelte.
 All interactivities are handled by Svelte.

 ## Installation